pqmcgill/cowsay-sfw/README.md

                 ||     ||
 ````

-cowsay is a configurable talking cow, originally written in Perl by [Tony Monroe](https://github.com/tnalpgge/rank-amateur-cowsay)
+cowsay is a configurable talking cow, originally written in Perl by [Tony Monroe](https://github.com/tnalpgge/rank-amateur-cowsay).
+cowsay-sfw was forked from cowsay@1.5.0 **to remove NSFW content**.

 This project is a translation in JavaScript of the original program and an attempt to bring the same silliness to node.js.

-This project was forked to remove NSFW cows from the list

 ## Install

-    npm install -g cowsay
+    npm install -g cowsay-sfw

 ## Usage

-    cowsay JavaScript FTW!
+    cowsay-sfw JavaScript FTW!

-or
+TODO:

-    cowthink node.js is cool
+    cowthink-sfw node.js is cool // Does not currently exist

 It acts in the same way as the original cowsay, so consult `cowsay(1)` or run `cowsay -h`